The user experience of the responsive CONTENTdm website

 After the switch:

 - End-users see the responsive CONTENTdm website.

 - OCLC takes your old site offline and archives it—configurations, captions, custom pages and all.

 - You see only the Website Configuration Tools for the responsive CONTENTdm website.

 - CONTENTdm updates your sitemap with the /digital URLs, so Google and other search engines will begin to index your responsive site.

 - CONTENTdm redirects all your old URLs to the proper responsive CONTENTdm website URL, including all previous versions of CONTENTdm reference URLs back to version 4.0.

 The responsive website was designed to render well on small and large screens.
 This means that some aspects of the UI in the 6.x CONTENTdm website do not work as well and could not be directly translated.

 Review the following

 - Text and HTML descriptions.
-Check the text you have added to collection landing pages and see how it renders in desktop and mobile browsers.
-If you have added HTML to your landing pages using the web editor in the Website Configuration Tool, pay special attention to how that looks in different browser.
+Check the text you have added to collection landing pages to see how it renders in desktop and mobile browsers.
+If you have added HTML to your landing pages using the web editor in the Website Configuration Tool, pay close attention to how that looks in different browsers.
 Note that the Responsive Website Configuration Tool gives you two separate places to describe your collections.
-One block is intended for the “collection cards” that appear on the new responsive home page.
+One block is intended for the “collection cards” that appear on the responsive homepage.
 The other block is for the discrete collection-specific landing pages.
-You have much more space on the landing pages than you do in the collection cards on the home page.
+You have more space on the landing pages than you do in the collection cards on the homepage.